Better-HPC/keystone-docs/docs/architecture.md

   ![architecture.svg](assets/img/architecture.svg)
 </figure>

-## Monitoring Workflow
+## Application Monitoring

 The Keystone API exposes metrics for itself and its supporting services using Prometheus.
+Metrics for the frontend are scraped directly from Nginx.
-These metrics are designed to focus on application behavior and performance, not on the health of underlying infrastructure.
+In both cases, the collected metrics are designed to focus on application behavior and performance, not on the health of underlying infrastructure.
 Deploying additional monitoring for supporting infrastructure is up to the deployment administrator.

 <figure markdown="span">